psyGamer/AmongUs-DiscordBot/README.md

 # Among Us - Discord Bot

+### This project is discontinued and no longer supported

 A Discord Bot for making it easy to host an Among Us event without any annoying talking.

 # How it workes